Jemadia

 Jemadia is a Neotropical genus of firetips in the family Hesperiidae.

-A very comprehensive genus, in which it is rather difficult to define the species owing to the extraordinary resemblance among one another.
-Moreover, there are two series parallel to each other, one of which shows four white dots on the prothorax, the other exhibiting a white transverse streak instead.
-In order to facilitate the definition we keep to Mabille's division of the groups into "punctati" and "lineati".
-The Jemadia are robust insects with white or blue marking and hyaline (glass-like) spots.
-The hindwings are often remarkably small, in the males often with tooth-like projections on the inner-marginal and lower median vein, above them mostly with a deeply concave excision, and between the upper radial and subcostal vein often with an obtuse projection; more rarely the hindwings are quite round.
+A genus of robust butterflies where it can be difficult to distinguish between the various species due to the strong resemblance between members of different lineage.
+There are two general forms of body markings, one exhibiting four white dots on their prothorax, the other with a white transverse streak instead, according to Mabille's division of them into "punctati" and "lineati".
+In general Jemadia have white or blue marking and hyaline (glass-like) spots.
+The hindwings are often remarkably small, in the males often with tooth-like projections on the inner-marginal and lower median vein, above them mostly with a deeply concave excision, and between the upper radial and subcostal vein often with an obtuse projection.
+More rarely, the hindwings are quite round.
 The middle radial vein is absent, the lower one comes from the lower cell-angle, the upper median vein below it separately.